jgrassler/talks/magnum-debugging-101/full/main.md

 ### Background

-First of all a little refresher on how a Magnum cluster's nodes are being deployed.
+First of all, let's have a little refresher on how a Magnum cluster's nodes are being deployed.

 -->